iAiBel/belazarh/README.md

 # 👋 Hi, I'm Isabel!

 🎓 I'm a Biomedical Scientist with a postgraduate degree in Immunology & Microbiology, currently transitioning into **Data Science and Artificial Intelligence**.
-💡 Passionate about turning data into insights and solutions, especially by connecting technology with healthcare**.
+💡 Passionate about turning data into insights and solutions, especially by connecting technology with healthcare.

 ---